MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/0_cross_cultural_collaboration.md

     make the board more efficient.
   - Added the milestone tag on the issue naming also to make the project board clear in terms of milestones.

+### Mohamed Saeed

+- **What Went Well**
+  - Team meetings and deadlines were set appropriately, even though I wasn't able to participate fully.
+  - Team division of tasks and responsibilites was clear, which helped the project move forward.

+- **What Didn’t Go as Planned**
+  - Communication breakdowns on my end meant I missed important updates, decisions, and opportunities to provide input when the team needed it.
+  - I failed to proactively communicate early enough for the team to adjust expectations or redistribute tasks effectively.

+- **Did you need to add things that weren't in your strategy?**
+**Or remove extra steps?**
+  - Better personal time management and prioritization strategies to balance competing commitments.